 This morning we will board a charter vessel (weather permitting), making our way into the vastness of the Southern Ocean in our quest for pelagic birds.
 High species diversity and the nearness of the continental shelf have earned Tasmania an international reputation as an excellent place to see pelagic species.
-Not long after we depart Pirate’s Bay, we will encounter Short-tailed Shearwater in considerable number as well as our first albatross species.
-This is one of the finest places on the planet to see a diversity of albatross and Wandering, Royal, Shy, Black-browed, Campbell and Indian Yellow-nosed Albatross are all possible.
+Not long after we depart Pirate’s Bay, we will encounter Short-tailed Shearwater in considerable number.
+This is one of the finest places on the planet to see a diversity of albatross and Wandering, Royal, Shy, Black-browed, and Indian Yellow-nosed Albatross are all possible.
 With land still in sight we will reach the continental shelf and begin to lay a berley trail from the back of the boat.
 Possible petrels include White-chinned, Great-winged, Grey-faced, the striking White-headed, Gould’s, Cook’s and Mottled.
 Shearwater diversity is also good with Hutton’s, Fluttering, Sooty and Short-tailed Shearwater all possible.
 Wilson’s, Grey-backed and White-faced Storm Petrels and Fairy Prion are also regularly seen.
-There are often surprises in store, and with 30 plus species possible in these waters, there is bound to be something to delight everyone.
 Mammals we may encounter include Australian Fur-seals, Hump-backed Whale, Common and Bottlenose Dolphin.
 There will also be a chance to visit some nearby geological formations and if time permits explore Tasman National park before heading to our hotel.

 Accommodation: Hotel on Tasman Peninsula (en suite rooms).
 Meals Included: B, L, D.

-We leave this morning to travel up the East Coast to Triabunna, where we shall take the short 30 minute ferry ride across to Maria Island, an island with a rich history, a World Heritage Listed Probation Station, fossil cliffs and a great array of wildlife.
-On the trip across the Mercury Passage (named after the ship carrying the explorers that landed on the Island), we shall look out for seals, dolphins, orcas and also for whales that sometimes use the passage on their migration.
-Maria is a fascinating island with a wide variety of bird and mammal species, several of which were introduced in the 1960s.
-Of the mammals, we can expect to see Forester Kangaroo, Tasmanian Pademelon and Bennett’s Wallaby, Common Wombat and possibly Tasmanian Devil as the island was chosen as home for an insurance population of Devils that are free from the devastating Devil Facial Tumour Disease.
+We leave this morning to travel up the East Coast to Triabunna, where we shall take the short 30-minute ferry ride across to Maria Island, an island with a rich history, a World Heritage Listed Probation Station, fossil cliffs and a great array of wildlife.
+On the way across to Maria Island, we shall look out for seals, dolphins, orcas and whales.
+Maria is a fascinating island with a wide variety of bird and mammal species.
+Of the mammals, we can expect to see Forester Kangaroo, Tasmanian Pademelon, Bennett’s Wallaby and Common Wombat.
 Maria Island has an abundant bird assemblage, with 11 of the 12 Tasmanian endemics occurring here.
 We shall use our time to stroll slowly around the northern part of the island, with the chance of seeing some outstanding scenery, and a large number of bird species including Cape Barren Geese, Australasian Pipit and Skylarks on the grazed grasslands and Forty-spotted Pardalote, Swift Parrot, Black Currawongs and several species of honeyeaters in the wooded areas.
-We shall enjoy a picnic lunch on the island.
 In the late afternoon, we will head back on the ferry and return to Hobart.
 Depending on the mood and weather we may opt for some spotlighting after dinner in a Hobart reserve to search for Southern (Tasmanian) Bettong, Tasmanian Pademelon, Bennett’s Wallaby and Brush Tailed Possum.
-In our searching we may also encounter Tawny Frogmouth.

 Accommodation: Hobart Hotel (en suite rooms).
 Meals Included: B, L, D.